ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * **Number of vSAN capacity disks** - Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

    The **High performance with Intel Optane** option is available only for vSphere 6 instances, and for Skylake and dual-processor Cascade Lake CPU models.
-  {:note}
+   {: note}

 * Review the **Size for vSAN cache disks** and **Number of vSAN cache disks** values.
 These values depend on whether you selected the **High performance with Intel Optane** checkbox.